Dick McCabe (racing driver)

 Dick McCabe (born October 6, 1947) is an American stock car racing driver.
 Now retired, he is known to most major NASCAR fans as a NASCAR Busch Series winner, but he won the Molson Tour championship twice and the NASCAR Busch North Series championship twice.
 His nickname was the "Irish Angel."
 He retired from racing in 1995.
 He was inducted in the New England Auto Racers Hall of Fame in 2002.

 Accomplishments before major NASCAR

-McCabe built his first racecar, a 1936 Chevy 6-cylinder "Bomber" coupe at age 14, and sneaked his way into a number of races.
+McCabe built his first racecar, a 1936 Chevy 6-cylinder "Bomber" coupe at the age of fourteen, and sneaked his way into a number of races.
 McCabe joined the NASCAR North (a regional racing series) in 1976, where he competed against Stub Fadden, Beaver and Bobby Dragon, and Robbie Crouch.
-McCabe won the NASCAR North Championship in 1981, then repeated in '82, when he set the NASCAR North record for the most top 10 finishes in a season.
-It was also during this period that he became the Oxford Plains Open Champion for 4 consecutive years from 1981 to 1984.
+McCabe won the NASCAR North Championship in 1981, then repeated in the folloeing year, when he set the NASCAR North record for the most top-ten finishes in a season.
+It was also during this period that he became the Oxford Plains Open Champion for four consecutive years from 1981 to 1984.

-McCabe also ran a side business during this time as a bait salesman, Dick would drive his 18-wheel dump truck 12 hours a day to pick up and sell bait to fisherman.
+McCabe also ran a side business during this time as a bait salesman, McCabe would drive his 18-wheel dump truck twelve hours a day to pick up and sell bait to fisherman.
 His business often appeared on his cars.